-The Company's net cash flows from operating activities was Baht 7.09 million and used in operating activities was Baht 979.87 million in 2022 and 2023, respectively.
-The Company has an decreased hire purchase loans according to the decreasing of hire purchase receivables as a result of the effect of COVID-19 that made the Company increased the carefulness in loan approval and more focused on the debtor's quality.
+The Company's net cash flows used in operating activities was Baht 979.87 million and net cash flows from operating activities was Baht 815.06 million in 2023 and 2024 respectively.
+The Company has an decreased hire purchase loans according to the decreasing of hire purchase receivables resulting from the decreasing of hire purchase interest rate according to the notification of the Office of the Consumer Protection Board (OCPB) Re: Prescribing Hire Purchase for

+Vehicle and Motorcycle Business as Contract-Controlled Business B.E.2565 which was effective on 10 January 2023 that made the Company increased the carefulness in loan approval and more focused on the debtor's quality.